Enablers

 Indigenous and Public Engagement

-Indigenous peoples and the public have a vested interest in the policies to meet energy, climate, environmental, economic, and national security goals.
+In the United States, Indigenous peoples and the public have a vested interest in the national and state policies to meet energy, climate, environmental, economic, and national security goals.

 They also have a vested interest in the technologies that are commercialized to meet these goals and the plans for deployment to meet the market needs.

-There are numerous opportunities for Indigenous peoples and the public to engage in the government processes for establishing policies and making regulatory decisions, including decision making related to specific project decisions, such as siting, safety, and environmental impact.
+There are numerous opportunities for Indigenous peoples and the public to engage in the government processes for establishing policies and making regulatory decisions, including decision- making related to specific project decisions, such as siting, safety, and environmental impact.
 In some instances, engagement of these parties happens late in the process, posing potential delays in the deployment of advanced reactors.

-It is recognized that, in many cases, the public is not well informed about the opportunities to engage with the industry or government on decisions about energy and climate policies, technologies pursued to meet market needs, or projects to deliver value to the market.
-Establishment of programs by third parties or the government that enable communities and the public to more effectively engage with the industry and government can lead to deployment of advanced reactors.
+It is recognized that, in many cases, the Indigenous peoples and the public are not well informed about the opportunities to engage with the industry or government on decisions about energy and climate policies, technologies pursued to meet market needs, or projects to deliver value to the market.
+Establishment of programs by the proponents, third parties, or the government that enable these stakeholders to more effectively engage can facilitate more efficient deployment of advanced reactors.

 The key opportunities to enable public engagement are: